cardano-community/guild-operators/docs/Scripts/topologyupdater.md

-Since the test network has to get along without the P2P network module for the time being, it needs static topology files.
+Since the network has to get along without the P2P network module for the time being, it needs static topology files.
 This "TopologyUpdater" service, which is far from being perfect due to its centralization factor, is intended to be a **temporary** solution to allow everyone to activate their relay nodes without having to postpone and wait for manual topology completion requests.

-The topologyupdater shell script must be executed on the relay node as a cronjob **exactly every 60 minutes**.
+The topologyUpdater shell script must be executed on the relay node as a cronjob **exactly every 60 minutes**.
 After **4 consecutive requests (3 hours)** the node is considered a new relay node in listed in the topology file.
 If the node is turned off, it's automatically delisted after 3 hours.

 #### Download and Configure topologyUpdater.sh

 If you have run [prereqs.sh](basics.md#pre-requisites), this should already be available in your scripts folder and make this step unnecessary.

-Before the updater can make a valid request to the central topology service, he must query the current tip/blockNo from the well synced local node.
-It connects to your node through the configuration in the script as well as the common env configuration file.
+Before the updater can make a valid request to the central topology service, it must query the current tip/blockNo from the well-synced local node.
+It connects to your node through the configuration in the script as well as the common `env` configuration file.
 Customize these files for your needs.

-To download topologyupdater.sh manually you can execute the commands below and test executing topology Updater once (it's OK if first execution gives back an error):
+To download `topologyUpdater.sh` manually, you can execute the commands below and test executing Topology Updater once (it's OK if first execution gives back an error):
 ``` bash
 cd $CNODE_HOME/scripts
 curl -s -o topologyUpdater.sh https://raw.githubusercontent.com/cardano-community/guild-operators/master/scripts/cnode-helper-scripts/topologyUpdater.sh